rust-lang-nursery/rust-cookbook/CONTRIBUTING.md

 thread, which should at all times link to something to contribute to the cookbook.

-Otherwise, look on the issue tracker for the [crate-tasks] tag.
+Otherwise, look for GitHub issues with the [tracking-issue] tag.
 These contain checklists of the examples we want to provide for individual crates.
 The simplest way to contribute is to claim one of these examples, and submit a PR adding it.
 If you do claim one, please leave